Linear Communication Model Examples With Pros and Cons

 Linear Communication Model

-The linear communication model refers to the framework that explains the one-way communication process.
-Many communication systems are one-way directed, including disseminating news through radio.
-For example, print media spreads emergency news to readers; but readers cannot respond instantly or provide feedback to the authority.
+The linear communication model is a framework that explains the one-way communication process.
+Many communication systems are one-way, such as disseminating news through radio.
+For example, print media spreads emergency news to readers, but readers cannot respond instantly or provide feedback to the authority.
 Conveying information through the radio, TV, newspaper, and book is an appropriate example of one-way communication.
 Therefore, many scientists designed linear communication models to explain these one-way communication processes.
 Linear means one way.

-A linear model excludes Feedback, which is a mandatory element for transactional communication.
+A linear model excludes Feedback, a mandatory element of transactional communication.
 In a communication process, senders transmit info to receivers.
 Similarly, receivers respond to senders, which is called Feedback.
 Effective communication occurs when both senders and receivers respond simultaneously.
 Feedback is an essential element of the communication process.
 Therefore, linear communication models have both advantages and disadvantages.

 Different Between Linear and Transaction Models

-The primary difference between the transactional and linear models is- the transactional model includes Feedback, but the linear model excludes it.
+The primary difference between the transactional and linear models is that the transactional model includes Feedback, but the linear model excludes it.

 Additionally, the transactional theory can explain two-way communication, including face-to-face interaction.
 In contrast, the linear model can describe only one-way communication, like reading newspapers.